Justin-Sawyer/recipeas-and-greens/README.md

 <img src="static/documentation/testing-screenshots/registration/registration-form-conditions-9.png">

-However, on iOS, the background color persists.
+However, on iOS, the background colour persists.
 The developer found a further snippet of code on StackOverflow:

 ```
 /* Change the autofill background color Safari iOS